Gashmob/Gashmob/README.md

 Current projects:

+- **[Marmotte](https://github.com/Marmotte-Framework)**: a php framework to replace Fork and then use it for my website and several other projects.
 - **[Fil](https://github.com/Fil-Language)**: a programmation language.
 A documentation is already available in french.
 Currently I work on the compiler made with Antlr and LLVM.

 ---